gazijarin/Microblog/README.md

 A web application created using Python and the Flask framework, under the direction of Miguel Grinberg.
-Still in process.